galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 <div class='right'><img src="/images/undraw-illustrations/mind_map.svg" alt="" width="240" /></div>

-There are already many existing professional groups within the Galaxy project.
-The members of these groups are organized according to:
+There exist many scientific groups within the Galaxy project.
+The members of these groups are organized into _communities of practice_ - usually referred to as [Special Interest Groups](/community/sig/) (SIG).

-- their [**topics of interest**](https://galaxyproject.org/community/wg/), these groups are called **Working Groups** and are in charge of the entire galaxy ecosystem such as code development & maintenance, user interface, etc.
-- their [**region**](/community/#regional-communities) - these are communities which belong to a particular geographical region in the world, e.g. France, Australia, etc.
-- their [**domain of science**](/community/#communities-of-practice) - these are _communities of practice_ in different scientific domains

-The _communities of practice_ are usually referred to as [Special Interest Groups](/community/sig/) (SIG) and are focused on a specific research domain.
-If you are involved in a particular research topic and want to learn from other colleagues and share your activities with them, **Special Interest Groups** are what you are looking for.

 We encourage you to look through the existing [Special Interest Groups](/community/sig/) and find the one which is appropriate for your needs.
 You can always join an existing SIG and contribute to that community.
 However, if you don't find a SIG that fits your work, domain or region, or you don't feel identified with any of them, you can create your own community of practice SIG!